Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 ## dbt

 Data Build Tool, the T of ELT.
-It allows SQL and Python scripts to be run with ease, including tests.
-Now, unfortunately, dbt only works with Python for versions of dbt-core ... but dbt-sql requires version ...
+It allows SQL scripts to be run with ease, performing data transformations with simple SELECT statements.
+Airbyte uses it behind the scenes and we can use it in our transformations by reading files hosted from a Github repository.
+Python scripts can also be used as of dbt-core version 1.3.

+Now, unfortunately, dbt-mysql (the adaptor to make dbt work with MySQL) requires an older version of dbt-core and so we cannot use Python scripts from Airbyte.
+If I were to redo this (and if you want to have a go) I would use PostgresSQL instead.
+As you will see later, we will just run Python locally.

 Install using command prompt with Python

 `python -m pip install dbt-postgres`